blazef104/blazef104.github.io/content/apps/index.md

 ---

-I am currently the main developer of IChing, for help and feedback write me at apps@giulioginesi.com
+I am the main developer of IChing and Tachi.

+The images, text, music and other media in my apps are either copyright-free or used with permission.
+If you believe something has been used without your consent please contact me.

+For help and feedback, use apps@giulioginesi.com